 PURPOSE To ensure the fund is managed in such a way that minimizes the risk of incidents relating to ethics, conflict of interest, data breaches or HR complaints which distract management and, if serious, can threaten the continuation of the fund.

-It sets the tone from the start on how the GPs want to see the business managed and is critical in protecting the fund's license to operate.
+WHY THIS MATTERS It sets the tone from the start on how the GPs want to see the business managed and is critical in protecting the fund's license to operate.
 Do you have the Policies for Business Integrity that are needed at the outset and do they contain the key elements?

-Checklist () Code of Ethics, Conflict of Interest, KYC/AML, Confidentiality & Data Protection

-How do you know that your Policies for Business Integrity are achieving their purpose?
+FOUNDATIONAL Checklist () Code of Ethics, Conflict of Interest, KYC/AML, Confidentiality & Data Protection How do you know that your Policies for Business Integrity are achieving their purpose ?
 Conflicts of interest are disclosed transparently, and associated risks mitigated effectively.
 The organization's values, principles and standards of conduct are understood by all and reflected in day-to-day activities and behaviours.
 The process for identifying and managing issues arising from AML & KYC information are effective and avoid any investments causing reputational damage.
 Management of data complies with applicable privacy and data protection laws.

-ESG

-DIIDDOCF

-FORFOSE to charte the faire 3 basiness is conducted in a way that meets your own and your investors standards relating to sustain ability and impact.
-WHY THIS MATTERS This is important for all funds with impact goals.
-It is also increasingly an expectation and requirement of commercial fund investors.

-FOUNDATIONAL EXPANDED How do you know your portfolio monitoring strategy is working?
-Checklist (Checklist (

-Does your ESG strategy contain the key elements suitable for your stage?

-Your portfolio companies are compliant with their country's laws relating to company registration, environment, employment and IP.
-At a portfolio level, you have clearly defined excluded industries and a set of reporting metrics for environmental & social impact agreed with investors, which is clearly striving for best practice in your industry, while being appropriate to your stage.
+r ittars of r chormanee ESG PURPOSE To ensure the fund's business is conducted in a way that meets your own and your investors' sta ndards relating to sustainabilityand impact.
+WHY THIS MATTERS This is important for all funds w ith impact goals.
+It is also increasingly an exp pectation and requ irement of commercial fund investors.
+How do you know your portfolio FOUNDATIONAL EXPANDED monitoring strategy is working?
+Checklist () Checklist () Does your ESG strategy contain the key elements suitable for your stage? portfolio level, you have clearly ompliant with their country's laws relating to defined excluded industries and a set of repo ng for best practice in your industry, while be orting metrics for environmental & social impact agreed with

+💋 AGILE GOVERNANCE